Dodge Charger Insurance Rates

 Dodge Charger insurance rates by U.S. city

-Opting for high physical damage deductibles can reduce rates by up to $610 every year, while buying higher liability limits will increase rates.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $468 extra every 12 months.
+Choosing higher comprehensive and collision insurance deductibles could cut prices by as much as $610 each year, while increasing your policy's liability limits will increase premiums.
+Moving from a 50/100 limit to a 250/500 limit will increase prices by as much as $468 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year